Gratiano

 Before my heart goes cold from dull complaining.

-Quote Analysis: Gratiano's most-quoted single piece of self-introduction, and the speech Hazlitt singled out as containing "a whole volume of wisdom."
-The lines operate within the Renaissance humoral medicine tradition — the body's four humours determining temperament — and Gratiano is arguing that the warm-blooded man's natural condition is mirth.
-The "let my liver rather heat with wine" image is exact for the period: the liver was thought to be the seat of the body's heat and the source of vital energy, and Gratiano is naming his philosophical position as a piece of bodily physiology rather than abstract ethics.
-The speech is the play's first piece of evidence that Gratiano is not, despite his subsequent garrulousness, a merely comic figure.
+Quote Analysis: Gratiano's most-quoted self-introduction, and the speech long singled out for the wisdom packed into a comic figure.
+It runs on the old medicine of the four humours, with Gratiano arguing that the warm-blooded man's natural state is mirth.
+The "let my liver rather heat with wine" image is exact for the period: the liver was thought to be the seat of the body's heat and vital energy, so Gratiano frames his cheerfulness as a matter of physiology rather than mere temperament.
+It is the play's first sign that he is more than a clown.

 Now, by my hood, a gentle and no Jew.